Andrew Heinrich - Founder and President

 Beth Thorne - Chief of Staff

 Beth Thorne started at Project Rousseau as a summer intern in 2015 and started working full time at the organization in 2016.
-As Chief of Staff, Beth oversees Project Rousseau’s day-to-day operations and provides direct support to the Founder.
+As Chief of Staff, Beth oversees Project Rousseau’s day-to-day operations, our international exchange programs and provides direct support to the Founder.
 She graduated top of her class from Oxford University in 2016, and received a degree in Human Sciences.
 Beth is currently pursuing a Master in Public Administration program at Columbia's School of International and Public Affairs.

 Eric Walker - Operations Manager